PopupMaker/Popup-Maker/readme.txt

 [contentcontrol]: https://wordpress.org/plugins/content-control/ "Control Who Can Access Content"

 == Frequently Asked Questions ==

+= What are some ways popups can increase my WooCommerce store's sales and revenues? = Many people don't consider popups when trying to find ways to increase conversion rates and revenue on their WooCommerce site but they are actually very effective.

+Some popups we have seen work well for ecommerce sites include:

+* Cross-sell popups - recommending a companion product when viewing or adding a product to their cart
+* Upsell popups - recommending a higher-tier product when viewing or adding a product to their cart
+* Cart abandonment popups - offering discounts or support when someone is about to leave the checkout page

 = Where is your documentation? =
 You can find our documentation over on [our docs site](https://docs.wppopupmaker.com?utm_campaign=readme&utm_medium=referral&utm_source=readme-faqs&utm_content=documentation)